ilyahoffman/euclidean-chromatic-lower-bound/README.md

 Email: ilya.hoffman@gmail.com
 ORCID: https://orcid.org/0009-0008-9083-2105

-This project formalizes the final spherical-layer paper accompanying `HOFFMAN_CHROMATIC_EXTENDED_ABSTRACT_EN_20260916.zip`.
+TThis project formalizes the paper [A 1.30^d Lower Bound for the Chromatic Number of Euclidean Space](https://zenodo.org/records/22838037).
 The intended scope is the entire proof of those results, including the uniform constant-prefactor bound and the stronger bound on infinitely many dimensions.
 Version 1.1.0 also proves the article's minimal-detector-index remark for every positive